Taylor Dugas: Professional career

-The New York Yankees selected Dugas in the eighth round, with the 277th overall selection, of the 2012 MLB Draft.
-He signed with the Yankees and began his professional career with the Staten Island Yankees of the Class A-Short Season New York–Penn League.
+The New York Yankees selected Dugas in the eighth round, with the 277th overall selection, of the 2012 Major League Baseball draft.
+He signed with the Yankees and began his professional career with the Staten Island Yankees of the Low-A New York–Penn League.
 He had a .306 average with Staten Island, and was named to the New York-Penn League All-Star Game.
-Dugas spent the 2013 season with the Charleston RiverDogs of the Class A South Atlantic League and the Tampa Yankees of the Class A-Advanced Florida State League.
+Dugas spent the 2013 season with the Charleston RiverDogs of the Single-A South Atlantic League and the Tampa Yankees of the High-A Florida State League.
 Between the two levels, he batted .285 and had 64 walks.

-In 2014, Dugas began the season with the Trenton Thunder of the Class AA Eastern League.
-The Yankees promoted Dugas to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League in June.
-Overall, he batted .299/.399/.390 with one home run, 40 RBIs, and 7 steals in 111 games.
+In 2014, Dugas began the season with the Trenton Thunder of the Double-A Eastern League.
+The Yankees promoted Dugas to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League in June.
+Overall, he batted .299/.399/.390 with one home run, 40 RBI, and seven stolen bases in 111 games.

 Dugas split the 2015 season with Trenton and Scranton/Wilkes-Barre, before being promoted to the major leagues on July 1, after an injury to Carlos Beltrán.
 He was optioned back to the minor leagues on July 3 without appearing in a major league game.
-He was designated for assignment by the Yankees on July 9.
+Dugas was designated for assignment by the Yankees on July 9.
 Dugas was released by the Yankees in April 2016, did not play professional baseball afterwards.
 Dugas' time on an MLB active roster, without ever appearing in an MLB game, makes him a phantom ballplayer.

 Coaching career

 Northwestern State University hired Dugas as an assistant coach for the Northwestern State Demons baseball team in August 2016.
 In December 2020, Dugas accepted the hitting coach and recruiting coordinator job at UT-Arlington.
+In August 2023, Dugas was hired as an assistant coach for the Southeastern Louisiana Lions baseball team, joining Bobby Barbier's new staff.